khanhtkle/Exploratory-Data-Analysis-on-Superstore/README.md

 Superstore maintains a comprehensive dataset covering sales, profits, and customer locations.
 This wealth of information serves as a valuable tool, shedding light on product preferences, sales trends, and geographical insights.

-This case study delves into Superstore's sales data, aiming to uncover patterns of success and areas for growth.
-By closely examining their data, the goal is to extract insights that can inform strategic decisions and contribute to the store's ongoing success.
+This case study delves into Superstore's sales data, aiming to identidy top-selling and profitable categories, sub-categories, customer segments, shipping modes, regions, and cities for strategic decision-making and sustained growth.

 View the original publication of the dataset [HERE](https://www.kaggle.com/akashkothare/tsf-datasets).